 Everyone tends to make apple butter a bit differently, but I’m a bit partial to this apple butter recipe myself.
 I love the ease of it, and no matter what, the flavor and taste turn out stellar each and every time.

 Regardless of what you may have heard, making homemade apple butter is super simple!
-It’s entirely possible to make an amazing batch of delicious apple butter in one afternoon.
+It’s entirely possible to make an amazing batch of delicious apple butter in one day, using your blender and a slow cooker.

 Being apple to enjoy the taste of fresh apples all year long?
 Yes, please!